infinum/frontend-handbook/JavaScript/Style guide.md

 };
 ```

-Only quote properties that are invalid identifiers.
+Quote only properties that are invalid identifiers.

 ## [Arrays](#arrays)
 Use array spreads `...` to copy arrays.